 The most easily recognized sign of genital HPV infection is genital warts.
-Genital warts are usually flesh-colored growths that can be raised, flat, or cauliflower-shaped.
+Genital warts are typically flesh-colored growths that can be raised, flat, or cauliflower-shaped.
 They can be small or large, and appear alone or in clusters.
 In males, they can appear on the surface of the penis, scrotum, thigh, groin, or in and around the anus.
 In females, warts can grow inside a woman's vagina, or on the cervix, making them hard to see.
 Most people who have a genital HPV infection do not know they are infected because many types of the virus remain latent and cause no symptoms.
-Noticeable symptoms are warts over the genital areas of men and women, including the inner thighs and sometimes the inside of the mouth and throat.
+Noticeable symptoms are warts over the genital areas of men and women, including the inner thighs and occasionally the inside of the mouth and throat.

 The Different Types of HPV Warts

-Common warts usually appear on the hands, but can appear anywhere.
+- Common warts usually appear on the hands, but can appear anywhere.

-Flat warts are generally found on the face and forehead.
+- Flat warts are generally found on the face and forehead.
 They are common in children, less common in teens, and rare in adults.